Red string (Kabbalah)

 Wearing a thin scarlet or a crimson string (Hebrew: חוט השני, khutt hashani) as a type of talisman is a Jewish folk custom which is practiced as a way to ward off misfortune which is brought about by the "evil eye" (Hebrew: עין הרע).
 The tradition is popularly thought to be associated with Kabbalah and religious forms of Judaism.

 The red string itself is usually made from thin scarlet wool thread.
-It is worn as a bracelet or band on the left wrist of the wearer (understood in some Kabbalistic theory as the receiving side of the spiritual body), knotted seven times.
-The person has to knot it seven times while saying the kabbalah bracelet prayer.
+It is worn as a bracelet or band on the wrist of the wearer.

-In relation to traditional beliefs

-Red strings around the wrist are common in many folk beliefs; for example the kalava is a Hindu version.
-There is no written mention in the Torah, Halacha, or Kabbala about tying a red string around the wrist.
-It seems to be a custom that has been around since at least the early 1900s.
+The red string was worn in many cultures and not founded solely in Jewish culture.
+Hinduism and Chinese culture has also worn this red string or bracelet for luck, love and to ward off evil.

 Biblical history

 A scarlet thread, tied about the wrist, is mentioned in Genesis 38.
 Tamar becomes pregnant by her father-in-law, Judah, and gives birth to twin boys.
 The following verses about this event are taken from the King James Bible: